What Is A Panic Attack Toolkit?

 The 5 4 3 2 1 Distraction

 This one is one of my favourites.
 This works well for when you are out and about or somewhere where you don’t have access to your happy memories box.
 For me, I find that I start getting panic attacks in the shower of all places.
-So when I start feeling the effects of the panic attack coming on, I use this technique:
+So when I start feeling the fear and the effects of the panic attack coming on, I use this technique:

 ⇨ First, I look for five different colours around me.